 Notes for applicants

-The first two years of the Natural Sciences degrees are common to both degrees and students are able to change between BSc and MSci programmes at any time within the first two years of the course, providing they meet the progression requirements.
+The first two years of the natural sciences degrees are common to all natural sciences degrees and students are able to change between BSc and MSci programmes at any time within the first two years of the course, providing they meet any additional progression requirements.